ChrisPasda/crispyclean/TicketSeite/README.md

-Ticket-Seite für das Entgegennehmen von Hardware-Bestellungen für Schulungen der DKB-Service GmbH
+Ticket-Side for recieving new bookings from the DKB Management School

-Zum Starten ausführen von : python app.py
+start with : python app.py